2018 Alaska gubernatorial election

 The 2018 Alaska gubernatorial election took place on November 6, 2018, to elect the governor and lieutenant governor of Alaska.
 In the primaries for recognized political parties, candidates for governor and lieutenant governor run separately.
 The winners of each respective primary for governor and lieutenant governor then become a joint ticket in the general election for their political party.
-Incumbent independent governor Bill Walker was running for re-election in what was originally a three-way race between Walker, Republican nominee Mike Dunleavy, a former State Senator, and Democratic nominee Mark Begich, a former U.S. Senator.
-However, Walker dropped out on October 19, 2018, and endorsed Begich.
-In spite of Walker dropping out, Dunleavy defeated Begich in what would become the only gubernatorial gain by a Republican candidate in 2018.
-As of 2023, this is the last election in which the Governor’s office in Alaska changed partisan control.
+Incumbent Independent Governor Bill Walker was seeking re-election in what was originally a three-way race between Walker, Republican former Alaska state senator Mike Dunleavy, and Democratic former Alaska U.S. Senator Mark Begich.
+Despite Walker dropping out on October 19, 2018, and endorsing Begich, Dunleavy won in what was the only gubernatorial gain by a Republican candidate in 2018.
+As of 2024, this was the last time the governor's office in Alaska changed partisan control.
+Walker later unsuccessfully ran for governor of Alaska in 2022.

-Independent candidates for governor and lieutenant governor may form a ticket that will appear on the general election ballot, provided that both candidates on the ticket collect enough valid petition signatures, as mandated by the Alaska Division of Elections.
+This was the only independent-held governorship up for election in a state that Donald Trump won in the 2016 presidential election.